Short answer

 Why the architecture is credible

-The three pillars of Aeredium's security model (multi-cloud TEE, ZK-STARK proofs, and Bitcoin anchoring) are independently verifiable design choices, not invented marketing terms.
+The security model in white paper v3.7 rests on four independently verifiable design choices, not invented marketing terms.
 Each one has a specific meaning you can research and evaluate.

 Multi-cloud TEE